natewoodward/natewoodward.github.io/_drafts/subtle-grep-usages.md

 layout: post
 ---

-I'd like to share a couple of `grep` hacks I've come across over the years.
+I'd like to share a couple of non-obvious ways to use `grep` that I've come across over the years.
+I'll do this using some benchmarks from the CIS CentOS 7 Linux hardening guidelines as examples.

 1. TOC
 {:toc}